MathiasReker/Java-CI-CD/README.md

    ```

 ### Package visibility
-In order for you to see package(s), the CD pipeline must run atleast once.
-The pipeline will create a package linked to your GitHib repository.
+In order for you to see package(s), the CD pipeline must run at least once.
+The pipeline will create a package linked to your GitHub repository.

 Go to the package -> select package settings -> select danger zone -> change visibility -> make it public.